paulmand3l/built-robotics-takehome/README.md

 ## Solution(s)

-To actually solve the word jumble, I tried three approaches.
+To actually solve the word jumble, I tried two approaches.
 I initially sketched these out in python on [repl.it](https://replit.com/@PaulMandel/VioletredTanUpgrade#main.py) to get a baseline performance comparison and get a feel for the algorithms.
 The three algorithms I tried are as follows:

 1. Prime factorization